 Simple SQL commands are used to perform queries on data.

-Panoply’s smart data infrastructure includes the following features:
+Panoply’s cloud data platform includes the following features:

 Beyond Cloud Data Warehouses